YottaDB/YDBDoc/AdminOpsGuide/index.rst

 .. #     the license, please stop and do not read further.       #
 .. #                                                             #
 .. ###############################################################

+..
+GTMAdminOps documentation master file, created by sphinx-quickstart on Mon Nov 27 09:22:04 2017.
+   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to the Administration and Operations Guide!
 ====================================================